Richest Cities in Iowa (2026)

 Richest City in Iowa

-The richest city in Iowa is Oak Hills in Des Moines County with an average household income of $551,958 as of 2022.
-While exceptionally affluent, Oak Hills only has a population of 116 as of 2023.
-The richest city in Iowa with at least 5,000 people is Clive in Dallas County and Polk County with an average household income of $152,865 as of 2022 and 19,005 people as of 2023 according to the most current Census data available (citation).
+The richest city in Iowa is Rodman in Palo Alto County with an average household income of $342,876 as of 2024.
+While exceptionally affluent, Rodman only has a population of 26 as of 2024.
+The richest city in Iowa with at least 5,000 people is Clive in Dallas County and Polk County with an average household income of $159,336 as of 2024 and 19,012 people as of 2024 according to the most current Census data available (citation).

 Download the newest population data for Iowa cities